ManpreetKaur1101/MvcDoll/Readme.txt

  In HelloWorldController.cs, I changed the Welcome method to add a Message and NumTimes value to the ViewData dictionary.Afterthat I added new file under view/helloworld named welcome.cshtml and change the code then test my app .

+Date:10 october 2023 (adding a model)
+I am working on my part-4th in which I am adding a model firstly I add a model class under model folder and name the file as Doll.cs then
+I updated  the code of my file according to the tutorial also I  add new characteritics and attributes such as : Brand,Price,Id as my products requirement. add using statem,ents and examinbe

+In the following step,I added NuGetPackages from the tools menu.
+I selected Package Manager Console from the NuGet Package Manager then I run the command.

+ surprisingly it shows error when i run command in my PMC at that point I was totally upset but then I rember our class lecture in which we faced same problem so
+ I followed the steps as we done before in the class and install new package version 3.1.0.

+ In the next step i added new folder name data and add new item called MvcDollContext.cs after that i changed the code but it is showing an error .....
+ I am wording on solving the error and finally, wow..... its sloved by adding new public class.

+ Further I add using statements at the top of Startup.cs:
+ Furthermore,i updated the code in  Startup.ConfigureServices: also updated its name as my product name.

+ (examine the database connection string)
+ In the appsettings.json file i added a connection string.

+ (Scaffold movie page)